TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables

-To minimize rule complexity, we identify \textit{Don't-Care Terms} (DCTs)—input combinations ($v_i$) that do not appear in the training data.
-Following the identification of minterms and DCTs, the truth table is synthesized into a CNF or DNF expression via the Quine-McCluskey (QMC) algorithm \cite{quine, mccluskey} (Algorithm \ref{alg:qm}).
-By optimally assigning binary values to these DCTs, the algorithm minimizes the resulting rule complexity while maintaining exact fidelity on the observed training distribution.
+To minimize rule complexity, we identify \textit{Don't-Care Terms} (DCTs): input combinations ($v^{(i)}$) that do not appear in the training data.
+Following the identification of minterms and DCTs, the truth table is synthesized into a minimal DNF expression via the Quine-McCluskey (QMC) algorithm \citep{quine, mccluskey} (Algorithm \ref{alg:qm}).
+By optimally assigning binary values to these DCTs, the algorithm minimizes the number of implicants and literals in the resulting rule while maintaining exact fidelity on the observed training distribution.